 \subsection{Biangle quantum holonomy via operator invariant}

-The strategy of Gabella \cite{G} to construct a quantum holonomy is similar to Bonahon-Wong in the following sense: first define the quantum holonomy for a biangle, and then define the quantum holonomy for a triangulated surface via a state-sum formula.
+The strategy of Gabella \cite{G} to construct a quantum holonomy is similar to Bonahon and Wong in the following sense: first define the quantum holonomy for a biangle, and then define the quantum holonomy for a triangulated surface via a state-sum formula.
 We first focus on biangles.
-We note that, over a biangle, Gabella \cite[\S5.3--\S5.4]{G} describes the values of the (biangle) quantum holonomy only for simple examples of oriented VH-tangles for which he refers to as `R-matrix' and `cup/cap'.
+We note that, over a biangle, Gabella \cite[\S5.3--\S5.4]{G} describes the values of the (biangle) quantum holonomy only for simple examples of oriented VH-tangles which he refers to as ``R-matrix" and ``cup/cap".
 Gabella mentions that his R-matrix associated to an oriented tangle in a biangle consisting of a single crossing can be interpreted as the R-matrix appearing in the representation theory of the quantum group $\mathcal{U}_q(\frak{gl}_N)$, where we can put $N=2$ for now.
-This strongly hints that the biangle quantum holonomy of Gabella is related to the Reshetikhin-Turaev invariant of tangles \cite{RT} \cite{Turaev16}, associated to a representation of a quantum group.
-We will eventually confirm this expectation later in the present paper.
+This strongly hints that the biangle quantum holonomy of Gabella is related to the Reshetikhin-Turaev invariant of tangles \cite{RT, Turaev16}, associated to a representation of a quantum group.
+We will eventually confirm this expectation.

 \vs